dolapworkshop/dolapworkshop.github.io/dolap-2026/call-for-papers.md

 Long papers cannot exceed 8 pages in length, short papers cannot exceed 4, and extended abstract cannot exceed 2 (excluding references).

 The proceedings of the workshop will be published online as a volume of the [CEUR Workshop Proceedings](http://www.ceur-ws.org/), a well-known website for publishing workshop proceedings.
 It is indexed by the major publication portals, such as [DBLP](https://dblp.uni-trier.de/db/conf/dolap/index.html), Citeseer, and Google Scholar.

+## Acknowledgements
+The Microsoft CMT service was used for managing the peer-reviewing process for this conference.
+This service was provided for free by Microsoft and they bore all expenses, including costs for Azure cloud services as well as for software development and support.